 Awards Available

-• URSA - NSERC (Undergraduate Research Student Award) - Eligibility and Award Information
+URSA - NSERC (Undergraduate Research Student Award) - Eligibility and Award Information

-Purpose: Undergraduate Student Research Awards (USRA) are meant to nurture your interest and fully develop your potential for a research career in health, natural sciences and engineering, or social sciences and humanities.
+- Purpose: Undergraduate Student Research Awards (USRA) are meant to nurture your interest and fully develop your potential for a research career in health, natural sciences and engineering, or social sciences and humanities.
 These awards are also meant to encourage you to undertake graduate studies by providing research work experience that complements your studies in an academic setting.

-Psychology has been allocated 2 guaranteed NSERC USRA awards.
+- Psychological & Brain Sciences has been allocated 2 guaranteed NSERC USRA awards.

 Self-identifying Indigenous and Black students are funded above and beyond this allocation by NSERC.
 (Full details available here)

-• UTEA (University of Toronto Excellence Award) - Eligibility and Award Information
+UTEA (University of Toronto Excellence Award)

-Purpose: University of Toronto Excellence Awards (UTEA) are to provide opportunities for research experience at the undergraduate level in the natural sciences and engineering (NSE), social sciences and humanities (SSH), or health and life sciences (HLS); to augment the formal research courses offered by the University of Toronto.
+- Purpose: University of Toronto Excellence Awards (UTEA) are to provide opportunities for research experience at the undergraduate level in the natural sciences and engineering (NSE), social sciences and humanities (SSH), or health and life sciences (HLS); to augment the formal research courses offered by the University of Toronto.
 The program is intended to provide undergraduate students opportunities to gain direct research experience on a faculty-led project; to help students learn and appreciate the investigative methodologies of areas of particular interest; and to foster interest in and knowledge of careers in research.

-Important Note: Applicants MUST have an eligible faculty supervisor to apply to any of the above awards
+Important Note: Applicants MUST have an eligible faculty supervisor to apply to any of the above awards.

 Award Value

-• Awards are valued at a minimum of $7500 through a combination of NSERC/University and Department funds.
+- Awards are valued at a minimum of $7500 through a combination of NSERC/University and Department funds.
 Students can be paid more than $7500; any additional top-up is the responsibility of the supervisor

-University of Toronto Mississauga administers this program in the summer months only, between May 1st and September 1st.
+University of Toronto Mississauga administers this program in the summer months only, between May 1st and September 30th.

 Equity, Diversity and Inclusion